 Peter Kaemingk developed at St. John's, above all, an interest in church-state relations and seeks to promote further thought about it in the public and private spheres, such as his involvement in Stichting Paradosis and his participation at the Hertog Foundation's Summer Course Program.
 He is currently a graduate student of Theology at Harvard Divinity School.
 Peter is from Zeist, the Netherlands.

 Damon Kutzin is interested in concepts of truth and the limits and scope of philosophy.
 At St. John's he co-founded study groups on universal grammar and constructed languages, as well as studied the history of mathematics and science with an eye towards philosophical foundations.
-Damon grew up in Scandinavia, Western Europe, and Central Asia, and is currently based in Geneva, Switzerland, where he continues to pursue his philosophical interests.
+Damon grew up in Scandinavia, Western Europe, and Central Asia, and is currently pursuing a master's degree in philosophy at Cambridge University.

 Zihan Mei is pursuing his JD degree at Boston University's School of Law.
 During his time at St. John's Zihan worked as a mathematics assistant and interned with Guantao Law Firm, a top law firm in China.
 His interests are broad and inter-disciplinary, from ancient Chinese poetry to Latin American literature.
 Zihan is from Hangzhou, China.

 “It is one of the blessings of old friends that you can afford to be stupid with them.”

 Ralph Waldo Emerson